hyperledger/fabric/docs/source/Gerrit/gerrit.rst

 Working with Gerrit
 ===================

-Follow these instructions to collaborate on the Hyperledger Fabric Project through the Gerrit review system.
+Follow these instructions to collaborate on Hyperledger Fabric through the Gerrit review system.

 Please be sure that you are subscribed to the `mailing list <http://lists.hyperledger.org/mailman/listinfo/hyperledger-fabric>`__